gilesc/pkgbuild/README.rst

 pkgbuild
 ========

-Arch Linux PKGBUILDs.
+Arch Linux PKGBUILDs, mostly related to bioinformatics and scientific computing.

+They come in three categories:

+- **aur/** - Packages uploaded to the AUR, maintained by me.

+- **forks/** - Packages that are in the AUR, are not maintained by me, but have been modified in some way from the AUR version.

+- **experimental/** - Packages that are not in the AUR, and that I haven't uploaded to the AUR, possibly because I feel they are too localized or might still contain bugs.

-The packages in the aur/ directory have already been uploaded to the AUR.
-Feel free to report bugs in them either here or in the relevant package's comments section on the AUR.
+The packages in aur/ should work and be stable.
+Please feel free to report bugs with any packages in the aur/ folder to me, either  on Github Issues or on the relevant package's comments section on the AUR.

-Those packages in experimental/ are in various stages of development; some work, some don't.
+Those packages in experimental/ and forks/ are in various stages of development; some work, some don't.
 Use them at your own risk.